 - Screen for fragile X mutations in larger populations in Colombia, to determine the prevalence of fragile X and fragile X carriers of the premutation in Ricaurte and throughout Colombia.

 - Initiate outreach programs addressing treatments from the medical, education and family viewpoints for those who are positive in the screening.

-- Educate physicians, therapists and health-care providers throughout Colombia about fragile X syndrome, premutation involvement, autism, and related neurodevelopmental disorders, to increase the treatment endeavors of these providers.
+- Educate physicians, therapists and health-care providers throughout Colombia about fragile X, premutation involvement, autism, and related neurodevelopmental disabilities, to increase the treatment endeavors of these providers.

 During the initial trip in 2013, Dr. Hagerman and a team of professionals from UC Davis and other organizations and institutions, traveled to Cali to meet Dr. Wilmar Saldarriaga, the head of Genetics at the Universidad del Valle.
 Dr Saldarriaga described his preliminary studies from Ricaurte, demonstrating a strong presence of individuals who tested positive for fragile X, most likely due to a “founder effect.”
 When asked about the founder effect, Dr. Hagerman described it as follows: